changkevin51/TowerDefense/README.md

-# Tower Defense Game
+# Tower Defense Game2

+NOTE: THIS GAME IS DESIGNED TO BE HARD.
+STRATEGY IS REQUIRED TO GET THROUGH FURTHER WAVES.

-A simple tower defense game made with JavaScript and p5.js.
+A fun tower defense game made with JavaScript and p5.js.
 Players defend their base by placing turrets, earning money, and surviving waves of enemies.

+Personal Record: Wave 40

 ---

 ## Features
 - **Core Mechanics**:
-  - Place turrets to stop enemies following a predefined path.
+  - Place turrets to stop enemies from advancing.
-  - Upgrade turrets for better efficiency.
+  - Upgrade turrets for better efficiency/damage.
   - Earn money by damaging enemies and surviving waves.
-  - Adjust game speed between normal (1x) and fast (2x).
+  - **NEW**: Adjust game speed between normal (1x), medium (1.5x) and fast (2x).
 - **UI Integration**:
   - Display stats like money, health, wave status, and turret prices.
   - Buttons for buying and upgrading turrets.
-  - Health and wave indicators for gameplay feedback.
+  - Health and wave indicators for enemies and bosses.
-- **Dynamic Gameplay**:
+- **Gameplay**:
   - Enemies grow stronger with each wave.
   - Collision system between projectiles and enemies.
-  - Scaling turret prices to increase difficulty.
+  - Turret prices increase as you progress!

 ---

 ## How to Play
 1. **Start the Game**:
-   - You begin with $1000, 100 health, and Wave 1.
+   - You begin with $1000, 100 health, and a free turret :)
 2. **Place Turrets**:
    - Click "Buy Turret" to purchase a turret (requires money).
-   - Place the turret on valid spots in the game area.
+   - Place the turret on valid spots in the game area (Think about strategic placements).
 3. **Upgrade Turrets**:
    - Select a turret and click "Upgrade" to enhance its stats.
 4. **Switch Target Modes**: